onap/policy-apex-pdp/docs/APEX-OnapPf-Guide.rst

          .. container:: paragraph

             OnapPfConfig.json is the file which contains the initial configuration to startup the ApexStarter service.
-The dmaap topics to be used for sending or receiving messages is specified in the topic.properties file.
-Provide these two files as arguments while running the ApexOnapPf.
+The dmaap topics to be used for sending or receiving messages is also specified in the this file.
+Provide this file as argument while running the ApexOnapPf.

          .. container:: listingblock